 After getting these ready, the next step is to begin the washing.

-Meanwhile, if you don’t have these items at your workshop, just get them in a supermarket; they are cheap!
+Well, if you don’t have these items at your workshop, get them in a supermarket; they are cheap.

 Step II: Washing the Hands